ztaylor2/merge-conflict-lab/FUBAR.md

-# alice
+# carol

-alice did this
+carol did this